+DOE Selected Applicants.
 Reporting requirements are identified on the Federal Assistance Reporting Checklist, attached to the award agreement.
+Other reports that will be required from projects awarded under this FOA will include annual updates to the Project Management Plan, and a technical and financial data sheet which will be updated at the go/no-go decision points.
 The checklist can be accessed at http://www1.eere.energy.gov/financing/resources.html.